CKB1738/movieapp/README.md

 A basic level of security will be required for each user of the application.
 Each user has their own profile, which contains personal information, a list of users’ favourite/watched TV shows and movies, and users’ published comments.
 A user should only be able to access their own profile.

-The application is designed as a phone application, but it will be extensible so that future release can have a desktop-based interface.
+The application is designed as a smart phone application, but it will be extensible so that future release can have a desktop-based interface.